What is the Elizabeth Neuffer Fellowship?

-The application for the Neuffer Fellowship opens in January and closes in late February or early March each year.
+The application for the 2023 Neuffer Fellowship opens on March 1 and will close on April 15.
 To receive application notifications, sign up for the IWMF’s mailing list on our home page or follow our social media channels.

 What are the elements of a Neuffer Fellowship application?

 A complete application will include the following information: